 COLUMN 8-Partners or Shareholder's modification.
 Subtract column 7 from column 6 and enter the result in column 8.
 This is the Kansas adjustment to be entered on Schedule S of the Kansas Individual Income Tax return, Form K-40, as a partnership or S corporation adjustment.
-If the amount in column 7 is greater than column 6, the amount in column 8 should be shown as an addition modification and entered on line A5 of Schedule S. If the amount in column 7 is less than column 6, the amount in column 8 should be shown as a subtraction modification and entered on line A5 of Schedule S. If the amount in column 7 is less than column 6, the amount in column 8 should be shown as a subtraction modification and entered on line A17 of Schedule S.
+If the amount in column 7 is greater than column 6, the amount in column 8 should be shown as an addition modification and entered on line A5 of Schedule S. If the amount in column 7 is less than column 6, the amount in column 6, the amount in column 8 should be shown as a subtraction modification and entered on line A17 of Schedule S.